bameyrick/rainbow-square/README.md

 void myFn();
 ```

-You can also provide a height if you want to generate an rainbow gradient that isn't a square, although this may end up with more of one colour depending on whether the generated image is wider/taller.
+You can also provide a height if you want to generate an rainbow gradient that isn't a square.